 What does LifeFirst offer?

-- Orientation of students, providing encouragement for voluntary registration for the service.
+- Orientation for students, encouraging them towards voluntary registration for the service.

 - Creating awareness among students about tobacco and its ill-effects.